Communication & Technology

 Printing is available in the computer labs, library, cafeteria, 10th floor of Whittier Hall, and the Everett Student Lounge.
 Students are provided with a quota of 20 free double-sided pages per week with the ability to purchase extended printing at very low cost.

-To access the site for your courses, simply click on one of the listed classes on the Courses tab.
-You can also click on “Moodle Courses”, “Blackboard Courses" or "Canvas Courses."
-Once in the systems, you have access to all of the courses you are taking or teaching.
+To access your courses in Canvas, click on the Courses tab in the myTC portal and click on Canvas.
+Once in the system, you have access to the courses you are taking or teaching.

 Teachers College uses TC Gmail as the preferred way of communicating important and official information with its students.
 Students are required to activate the Columbia University Network ID (UNI) which includes access to the myTC portal and a TC Gmail account.